getsentry/sentry-docs/src/collections/_documentation/apm/distributed-tracing.md

 });
 ```

 You can pass a lot of different options to tracing, but it comes with reasonable defaults out of the box.
-You will receive:
+You'll receive:

-- a [transaction]({%- link _documentation/apm/apm-glossary.md -%}#transaction) for every page load
+- A [transaction]({%- link _documentation/apm/apm-glossary.md -%}#transaction) for every page load
-- all XHR/fetch requests as spans
+- All XHR/fetch requests as spans

 **Using Tracing Integration for Manual Tracing**